GranBan/granthbangard_ds_portfolio/badminton-match-analysis/README.md

 # 🏸 Badminton Match Analysis (BWF World Tour 2018–2021)

 This project analyzes 6,736 professional badminton matches from the BWF World Tour between 2018 and 2021.
-It explores trends in match competitiveness, country performance, player behavior, and includes a predictive model for identifying whether a match will go to three sets.
+It explores trends in match competitiveness, country performance, player behavior, and includes a predictive model to identify highly competitive matches (three-set outcomes).

 ---